Charlie Utter: After Deadwood

 Following the destructive fire, Deadwood ceased to be a frontier town where fortunes could be built (or rebuilt) from nothing, and the newly impoverished left to try their luck in other gold rushes.
 Utter followed, first to Leadville, Colorado, in February 1880; then Durango, Colorado, having separated or divorced from his wife; then Socorro, New Mexico.
 There, he opened a saloon and was reported to have a relationship with faro dealer Minnie Fowler.
 Utter's biographer, Agnes Wright Spring, traced him to Panama in the early 1900s.
 By then losing his eyesight, he owned drugstores in Panama City and Colón.

-According to ship manifests, Utter made several trips back and forth between the United States and Panama in 1888, 1891, 1905, 1910, 1912, each listing his occupation as a "druggist".
+According to ship manifests, Utter made several trips back and forth between the United States and Panama in 1888, 1891, 1905, 1910, and 1912, each listing his occupation as a "druggist".
 He finally returned to Panama in 1913.

-His gravestone is in Cementario Amador, Calle B, Santa Ana, Panama.
-The inscription lists Charles H. Utter as having died on July 3, 1915.
-His wife Emma B. Utter, who died in 1894, is buried nearby.

 Personality

-Utter cut a notable figure; he was 5 ft 6 in, and was reported as being meticulous in his appearance, highly unusual for that place and time.
-He had long, flowing black hair and a moustache, perfectly groomed, wore hand-tailored fringed buckskins, fine linen shirts, beaded moccasins, and a large silver belt buckle and carried a pair of gold, silver and pearl ornamented pistols.
-He would allow nobody into his tent, even Hickok, on pain of being shot; in his tent he slept under the highest quality blankets, imported from California and carried with him mirrors, combs, razors, and whisk brooms.
-Most unusual of all, he was well known for his "bizarre habit" of bathing daily.
+Utter was 5 ft 6 in and was reported as being meticulous in his appearance, which was unusual for that place and time.
+He had long, black hair and a moustache, wore hand-tailored, fringed buckskins, fine linen shirts, beaded moccasins, and a large, silver belt buckle and carried a pair of gold, silver, and pearl ornamented pistols.
+He would allow nobody into his tent, even Hickok, on pain of being shot; in his tent, he slept under high-quality blankets, imported from California and carried with him mirrors, combs, razors, and whisk brooms.
+He was also known for his habit of bathing daily.